Geraldo Alckmin

-Geraldo José Rodrigues Alckmin Filho ([ʒeˈɾawdu ʒoˈzɛ ʁoˈdɾiɡez ˈawkmĩ ˈfiʎu]; born 7 November 1952) is a Brazilian politician who has served as the 26th vice president of Brazil since 1 January 2023.
-He previously served as the Governor of São Paulo from 2001 to 2006, and then again from 2011 to 2018, the longest term served in that state since the end of the Military dictatorship in Brazil.
-He was the Brazilian Social Democracy Party (PSDB) presidential nominee for the 2018 Brazilian presidential election, when he finished in fourth place, as well for the 2006 Brazilian presidential election, when he came in second place, losing in the runoff to then president Luiz Inácio Lula da Silva.
+Geraldo José Rodrigues Alckmin Filho ([ʒeˈɾawdu ʒoˈzɛ ʁoˈdɾiɡez ˈawkmĩ ˈfiʎu]; born 7 November 1952) is a Brazilian physician and politician who has served as the vice president of Brazil since 2023.
+He previously was the Governor of São Paulo for two nonconsecutive terms, the longest serving since democratization, 2001 to 2006 and 2011 to 2018.

-Alckmin attended the Universidade de Taubaté's medical school, specializing in anesthesiology, before going on to work in the São Paulo Public Service Hospital.
-Alckmin was elected governor of São Paulo in 2010 and reelected in 2014, for the fourth (not consecutive) time.
-He resigned on 6 April 2018 to run for president for a second time in the 2018 elections.
-His vice governor Márcio França held the office until the end of the term on 1 January 2019.
-In 2021, Alckmin left PSDB after 33 years with the party and joined the Brazilian Socialist Party (PSB) the following year to be Lula's running mate in the 2022 Brazilian presidential election.
-On 30 October 2022, Lula beat Bolsonaro in the presidential election, making Alckmin vice president-elect.
+Before entering politics, Alckmin attended the Universidade de Taubaté's medical school, specializing in anesthesiology, going on to work in the São Paulo Public Service Hospital.
+Alckmin was elected mayor of his hometown Pindamonhangaba in 1982, becoming a founder of the Brazilian Social Democracy Party (PSDB) in 1988.
+Alckmin first became governor of São Paulo in 2001 after the death of Mário Covas.

+Alckmin was a candidate for President of Brazil in 2006 for the PSDB, losing to incumbent President Luiz Inácio Lula da Silva in the second round.
+Alckmin again ran for president for the PSDB in 2018, but placed fourth, not advancing to the second round.

+Alckmin joined the Brazilian Socialist Party (PSB) in 2022 to be the running mate of former rival, Lula da Silva in the 2022 Brazilian presidential election.
+After the ticket's victory, Alckmin became vice-president.
 Alckmin is usually described by political analysts and supporters as a pro-business centrist, closely associated with the political and financial establishment.

 Biography

 Geraldo José Rodrigues Alckmin Filho was born in the city of Pindamonhangaba, Vale do Paraíba.
 Alckmin is the son of Geraldo José Rodrigues Alckmin and Míriam Penteado.
-Geraldo is the nephew of José Geraldo Rodrigues de Alckmin, who was a minister of the Supreme Federal Court.
 According to Época magazine, Geraldo received a Christian formation from the Opus Dei Catholic prelature, and told the magazine that his uncle José Geraldo was from Opus Dei.

+The Alckmin family has a history in politics, most notably Rodrigues Alckmin, a minister of the Supreme Federal Court, and José Maria Alkmin, vice-president in the Castelo Branco administration.

 Geraldo is married to Maria Lúcia Ribeiro Alckmin and is the father of three children.
 Sophia, Geraldo and Thomaz.
 Thomaz died in a helicopter accident on 2 April 2015.

-Political career
+Early political career

 While still in his first year of medical school, Alckmin began his political career in 1972 when he was elected to the Pindamonhangaba city council (1973–1977), and then its mayor (1977–1982).
 At age 25, he was the youngest Brazilian mayor.
 He was elected a federal deputy for two terms, (1983–1987 and 1987–1994), distinguishing himself by authoring consumer protection laws.
 In 1988, he was one of the founders of the Brazilian Social Democracy Party (PSDB).